everinurmind/capstone-project/README.md

 # 📖 Personal Portfolio <a name="about-project"></a>

 Hello!
-Here you will see my first capstone project.
+Here you will see my first capstone project, based on an original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).

 ## 🛠 Built With HTML & CSS <a name="built-with"></a>